 Nebraska’s first-half run spells doom for SE Louisiana

 Nebraska (2-0) held Southeastern Louisiana (1-2) scoreless for 8:41 in the first half run.
 The Lions missed 10-straight shots and turned the ball over nine times during that stretch, which began when Nebraska switched its defenses — playing zone as well as man-to-man and putting on a full-court press.

-The Huskers went up 10 on Glynn Watson, Jr.’s layup with 12:20 left in the half and led 26-7 before the Lions scored to end the drought.
-The Nebraska lead went to 20 on Amir Harris’s layup that made the score 34-14.
-The Huskers took a 31 point lead on Brady Heiman’s dunk at the 2:02 mark and led by 36 at the half.
+The Huskers went up 10 on Glynn Watson, Jr.‘s layup with 12:20 left in the half and led 26-7 before the Lions scored to end the drought.
+The Nebraska lead went to 20 on Amir Harris’ layup that made the score 34-14.
+The Huskers took a 31-point lead on Brady Heiman’s dunk at the 2:02 mark and led by 36 at the half.

 Nebraska led by as many as 53 in the second half.

 The Huskers forced 25 turnovers, turning them into 33 points.
 Nebraska hit 17 of 22 free throws.
 The Lions were just 2 of 4 from the line.
 Nebraska dominated the paint as well outscoring the Southeastern Louisiana 42-22.

 “Nebraska is a really tough team,” said Southeastern Louisiana coach Jay Ladner.
 “We could play them 100 times and we’re not going to beat them.
 Going back to last year, I thought it was a crime they didn’t get into the NCAA Tournament.
 They brought most of that team back this year, so we knew we had a tall order.”

 James Palmer, Jr. led Nebraska with 17 points.
 Also scoring in double figures for Nebraska were Watson with 16 points, Isaac Copeland, Jr., 11 and Heiman, Isaiah Roby and Thomas Allen each scored 10.